 What You Can Do At Your End

 The dangers associated with Klonopin withdrawal are real!
-But following these regimes and your medical treatment can make this process easier.
+However, following these regimes and getting medical treatment can make this process easier.

 a) Take a Well-balanced Nutritious Diet